 Please email your home institution exchange department to find out if you're eligible or contact our faculty exchange teams at:

 - For Psychology firstname.lastname@example.org

 Can I apply for Plymouth University accommodation?

-How do I get to Plymouth University?
+How do I get to University of Plymouth?

 International Student Advice provides a pickup service from London airports for students starting in September.
 Once your application has been accepted we can send you information about this as it's released.

 If you're arriving after the start of semester one or travelling to Plymouth by other means please see our location page for help on getting here.

 If you're here for the whole year, you'll take 120 of our credits (120 credits = 60 ECTS).
 If your exchange is for less than a year you'll need to discuss with your home institution how many credits you need to take.

 I have a disability, can I still apply?